hellstorm-software/Kult-Rising/readme.md

     - *fixed an issue that caused SCP-173 to move at the normal player speed*
 - completed full gas station logic sequence
     - added NoClip zone logic system
+    - added SCP-173 spawn to end of soldier dialogue

 ----------------------------------------------------------